How to Solve Pronunciation Problems Faced by Learners of English as Second Language (Esl)

 It is important that we first see what problems are there before going for solutions.
-The following pose difficulty to non-native speakers who wish to speak like native speakers.

-Develop your speech organs by constant practice
+Develop your speech organs through constant practice

-Internalized the speech skills
+Internalize the speech skills

-Be sure your really intend to learn
+Be sure you really intend to learn

 Record your speech and listen to it